breslav/breslav.github.io/content/blog/2025-03-24-dtree/index.md

 We can see when all samples in a node contain the same target value then the MSE will be 0.
 As the samples deviate farther and farther from each other (and thus the mean) the MSE will go up.
 Note in this case MSE is equivalent to the variance of the target values.

-#### Optimization
+### Optimization
-So far we have touched on one property we would like in an ideal decision tree, namely relatively pure leaf nodes.
-On the other hand we may be able to achieve this by creating a very large and complicated tree.
-This leads us to a second property we would like in an ideal decision tree which is that it has a relatively small size.

-Unfortunately, finding the global optimal tree is known to be an NP-hard problem.
-It's not computationally feasible to try all permutations of feature splits where the feature splits themselves depend on both the number of features and the range of values they can take on.
+So far we have characterized an optimal decision tree as one having relatively pure leaf nodes.
+It turns out that finding the most optimal tree (one that leads to the purest leaf nodes) is an NP-hard problem.
+It would require us to try all permutations of feature splits where the feature splits themselves depend on both the number of features and the range of values they can take on.

 In practice decision trees are grown (trained) using greedy algorithms.
 The general flow of these greedy algorithms is as follows:
-- First initialize the root node of a tree by selecting the single split that provides the largest increase in purity (equivalently largest decrease in impurity) between root and the resulting children.
+1. Initialize the root node of a tree by selecting the single split that provides the largest increase in purity (equivalently largest decrease in impurity) between root and the resulting children.
-  - The purity of the children can be evaluated by summing their individual purities weighted by the proportion of samples that belong to each child.
+    * The joint purity of the children can be evaluated by summing their individual purities weighted by the proportion of samples that belong to each child.

-- Next select a new split for each child that provides the largest increase in purity (or decrease in impurity) between child and grandchildren.
+2. Next select a new split for each child that provides the largest increase in purity (or decrease in impurity) between it and it's children.

-- Repeat the previous step recursively until either some stopping criteria is reached or no further split can be found to increase purity.
+3. Repeat the previous step (2) recursively until some stopping criteria is met or no further split can be found to increase purity.

 The time complexity of the greedy algorithm is roughly \(O(mn\log(n))\) where \(n\) is the number of training samples and \(m\) is the number of features.
 Some nuances on this time complexity are discussed [here](https://sebastianraschka.com/pdf/lecture-notes/stat451fs20/06-trees__notes.pdf).

-It's worth noting that there are a variety of decision tree algorithms and some of the most popular ones are ID3, C4.5, and CART.
+In practice there are a wide variety of decision tree training algorithms and some of the most popular ones are [ID3](https://en.wikipedia.org/wiki/ID3_algorithm), [C4.5](https://en.wikipedia.org/wiki/C4.5_algorithm), and [CART](https://en.wikipedia.org/wiki/Decision_tree_learning) (comparison of them [here](https://sebastianraschka.com/pdf/lecture-notes/stat451fs20/06-trees__notes.pdf)).
 In general these different algorithms can vary in what kind of splitting measure they use, whether the splits are binary or n-ary, and how they perform pruning (see next section).

-#### Regularization
+### Regularization

 One challenge with decision trees is that if you allow them to keep growing in size they can easily overfit to the training data.
-There are several regularization techniques to reduce the freedom and complexity of a decision tree.
+Therefore we look to several common regularization techniques that help reduce the freedom and complexity of the decision tree.
 These include:
 - Limiting the maximum depth of the tree.
 (Very common.)
 - Limiting the number of features being evaluated for each split.
 - Limiting the number of leaf nodes.